cncf/foundation/documents/project-newsletter/05-24-2023-ProjectNewsletter.md

-Cloud Native Project Monthly (CNPM) April 2023
+Cloud Native Project Monthly (CNPM) May 2023
 May 24, 2023

 Welcome back from Kubecon!
-This is our Projects update, this will go out once a month letting CNCF maintainers know of upcoming deadlines, outreach or other useful things going on in the wider community of CNCF.
+This is our Projects update, this will go out once a month, letting CNCF maintainers know of upcoming deadlines, outreach or other useful things going on in the wider community of CNCF.

 In this edition for May 2023:
 ## Grafana Labs